Quick Start Guide

 • Updating projections in real-time

-The demo follows a clean architecture with clear separation:
+The demo follows a vertical slice architecture (VSA):

 src/